qxoko/August/README.md

 ## Known Issues

-+ markup capture does not nest
++ markup syntax does not nest
 + markup will act on text even if there is no closing element [violating line-jumping rules](https://fountain.io/syntax#section-emphasis)
 + [character extensions](https://fountain.io/syntax#section-character) are not currently able to be lowercase and still highlight correctly.
 Can still be used with the `@` force syntax